rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/aks-config-reference/_index.md

 # Node Pools

 ### Mode
-The Azure interface allows users to specify whether a Primary Node Pool relies on either `system` (normally used for control planes) and `user` (what is most typically needed for Rancher).
+The Azure interface allows users to specify whether a Primary Node Pool relies on either `system` (normally used for control planes) or `user` (what is most typically needed for Rancher).

 For Primary Node Pools, you can specify Mode, OS, Count and Size.